 2. Go for a Car Ride

 Oftentimes, the movement and white noise of a car can be soothing.
 I don’t suggest using the car ride as a method to get babies to fall asleep for regular nap or bedtime.
-But for the witching hour?
+But for the witching hour, especially with twins?
 Do.
 Whatever.
 It.
 Takes.

 3. Implement the 5 S’s